 A regionally significant project means a transportation project, other than an exempt project, that is on a facility which serves regional transportation needs (such as access to and from the area outside the region, major activity centers in the region, major planned developments such as new retail malls, sports complexes, etc., or transportation terminals as well as most terminals themselves) and would normally be included in the modeling of a metropolitan area's transportation network.
-A regionally significant project serves regional transportation needs that include access to and from the area outside the region, major planned developments such as new retail malls, sports complexes, etc., or transportation terminals, as meets that include access to and from the area outside the region, major planned developments such as new retail malls, sports complexes, etc., or transportation terminals, as well as most terminals themselves, but which shall include, at a minimum: (a) all principal arterial highways, (b) all fixed guideway transit facilities that offer an alternative to regional highway travel, and (c) any project that Ohio EPA identifies as having the potential to affect air quality on a regional basis.
+A regionally significant project serves regional transportation needs that include access to and from the area outside the region, major planned developments such as new retail malls, sports complexes, etc, or transportation terminals, as well as most terminals themselves, but which shall include, at a minimum: (a) all principal arterial highways, (b) all fixed guideway transit facilities that offer an alternative to regional highway travel, and (c) any project that Ohio EPA identifies as having the potential to affect air quality on a regional basis.